Charged particle bound orbits around magnetized Schwarzschild black holes: S2 star and hotspot applications: Conclusions

 In this work, we have investigated the motion of charged particles in the Schwarzschild spacetime embedded in a uniform external magnetic field, following Wald’s prescription.
 By deriving and analyzing the effective potential and the corresponding equations of motion, we identified the key dynamical features governing both circular and noncircular trajectories.
 The stability analysis of circular motion revealed that the magnetic coupling parameter $\beta$ plays a decisive role in modifying the location of the ISCO, as well as the associated constants of motion.

 The study further explored the astrophysical implications of these results in two important observational contexts: the orbital motion of the S2 star and the near-horizon dynamics of bright hotspots detected around Sgr~A*.
-By constraining the allowed values of $\beta$ through GRAVITY observational data, we demonstrated that small magnetic couplings can produce measurable deviations in the orbital period, offering a potential explanation for magnetically induced perturbations in stellar and plasma trajectories near the galactic center.
+By constraining the allowed values of $\beta$ using GRAVITY observations, we demonstrated that small magnetic couplings can produce measurable deviations in the orbital period, offering a potential explanation for magnetically induced perturbations in stellar and plasma trajectories near the galactic center.

+In addition to these analytical considerations, we conducted a full MCMC analysis to determine the best-fit model parameter values from the combined astrometric and spectroscopic data.
+The resulting posterior distributions and likelihood contours confirmed the internal consistency of the framework and yielded tight $1\sigma$ constraints for $\{\lambda,\, M,\, r_d,\, V_R,\, e,\, \Omega,\, \gamma,\, i,\, v_{x_0},\, v_{y_0},\, x_0,\, y_0,\, \beta\}$.
+The associated parameter table provides a quantitative summary of these results, showing that the inferred values of $\beta$ remain in the weak-coupling regime and are fully compatible with the weak magnetic-induced deviations predicted by our dynamical model.
+This numerical analysis, therefore, reinforces the observational viability of the scenario studied here and anchors the theoretical predictions in a statistically robust inference procedure.

-Using the LP taxonomy, we classified relativistic bound trajectories and provided numerical examples illustrating the influence of $\beta$ and eccentricity $e$ on orbital morphology.
-The obtained family of periodic and quasiperiodic solutions highlights how weak magnetization can lead to distinctive zoom–whirl structures and nontrivial precession patterns, potentially observable through high-precision astrometric monitoring.
+Using the LP taxonomy, we classified relativistic bound trajectories and provided numerical examples illustrating how the Lorentz factor $\beta$ and eccentricity $e$ influence orbital morphology.
+The family of periodic and quasiperiodic solutions obtained highlights how weak magnetization can give rise to distinctive zoom–whirl structures and nontrivial precession patterns, potentially observable through high-precision astrometric monitoring.

+A notable outcome of our analysis is the extremely small inferred charge on the S2 star via the magnetic coupling parameter $\beta$.
+Although this value appears surprisingly low, it is entirely consistent with astrophysical expectations: a massive object such as S2 cannot retain a significant net charge, since the surrounding plasma and accretion of opposite charges would rapidly neutralize any excess.
+Moreover, the charge entering the dynamics should be understood as an \emph{effective} charge--to--mass coupling describing the interaction between the stellar plasma and the external magnetic field.
+Even a minute charge can lead to observable dynamical effects when combined with strong magnetization and relativistic orbital velocities near Sgr~A*.
+Thus, the smallness of the inferred $q$ reflects the natural physical limits on stellar charging and the high sensitivity of the orbital dynamics to weak magnetization, and it remains fully compatible with the scenario explored in this work.